 When driving or parking your RV, watch for low hanging electrical lines.
 Do not allow them to touch your motorhome or camper roof.

-If your older RV has halogen lights (which burn hot), consider replacing them with safer, cooler LED lights.
+If your older RV has halogen lights (which burn hot), I highly recommend replacing them with safer, cooler LED lights.

 Keep clothing and other potentially combustible materials away from RV cooktops, stoves and other cooking appliances.